 This morning they look big and healthy and well fed.

-These tree branches look like mastodon bones picked clean at the last town Bar- B- Que.
+Buzzards don’t mess with the living and these tree branches remind me of mastodon bones picked clean at the last town Bar- B- Que.